National Bank of Abu Dhabi protect my information?

 customer information over the Internet, one of which is the User

-Name and Password used to authenticate (login) to First Gulf Bank
+Name and Password used to authenticate (login) to National Bank of Abu Dhabi

 Internet Banking.
-First Gulf Bank also uses SSL technology to secure
+National Bank of Abu Dhabi also uses SSL technology to secure

 your personal information.
 More information on SSL technology can

 be found at:

 Does National Bank of Abu Dhabi use pop-ups to solicit information?

 As an added security measure, National Bank of Abu Dhabi will never use pop-ups